 LFS is built around a conservatoire model, providing a hothouse environment for intense creative work.
-Our MA programs in Filmmaking, Screenwriting and International Film Business are recognised by Creative Skillset as an industry standard and at a level of professionalism that has delivered us the status of a Film Academy.
+Our MA programmes in Filmmaking, Screenwriting and International Film Business are recognised by Screenskills (Creative Skillset) as an industry standard and at a level of professionalism that has delivered us the status of a Film Academy.
 We are one of only three such academies in the UK.

 With our MA Filmmaking there is no pre-specialisation, rather we believe that in order to find your filmmaking voice, you need to understand filmmaking as a whole.
 That is, you will experience and be provided with, a full education in all the craft areas.
 The experience we offer here is built around the notion that filmmaking is a collaborative process, not a product of any one individual.
-Our students engage across all disciplines, with their fellow students and staff.
+Our students engage in all disciplines, with their fellow students and staff.
 Our MA Screenwriting provides a unique opportunity to develop a full-length feature film script, with individual mentoring and guidance from industry mentors.
 In addition, our screenwriting students have opportunities to work with our filmmaking students to make a number of short films across the year.
 In a fast-changing media landscape, the need to understand digital strategies and new funding models is addressed in our MA International Film Business, a course run in conjunction with the University of Exeter.
 With modules in international finance, world cinema and a field trip to the Berlin Film Festival, the course prepares students for careers in programming, exhibition and distribution.

-These are exciting times for the LFS and the industry.
+These are exciting times for LFS and the industry.
 We invite you to join us as we enter the next chapter of our journey.